Associate in Arts, Emphasis in Speech and Hearing Science

 SWU225

-Business Statistics or Introduction to Statistics or (Introduction to Statistics and Laboratory for Statistics) or Introduction to Statistics with Lab or Elements of Statistics or Statistics for Social Research/Justice and Government CS or CS or CS and or CS or CS or CS 3–4
+Business Statistics or Introduction to Statistics or (Introduction to Statistics and Laboratory for Statistics) or Introduction to Statistics with Lab or Elements of Statistics or Statistics for Social Research/Justice and Government CS or CS or CS or CS or CS or CS 3–4

 Term 5